Castle Rock Recap: The Last Trumpet

 • Porter quotes an old commercial about how “you never get a second chance to make a first impression.”
 She thinks it’s toothpaste, but it’s this iconic Head & Shoulders ad campaign.

-• This episode was directed by Dan Attias, a TV directing legend for three decades, twice nominated for the Emmy (for Entourage).
+• This episode was directed by Dan Attias, a TV-directing legend for three decades, twice nominated for the Emmy (for Entourage).
 He has helmed multiple episodes of Homeland, The Americans, Ray Donovan, The Killing, True Blood, House, Big Love, The Wire, Six Feet Under, The Sopranos, and dozens more.

 • Allow a moment on a soapbox to proclaim the talent of Melanie Lynskey, once again great here and someone who has been excellent and underrated for over two decades, since she debuted with Kate Winslet in Heavenly Creatures.
 She makes everything better.